laowantong/sqlab_island/en/postgresql/output/cheat_sheet.md

 **Token.** 71849070099607.

-First, execute the `INSERT` query.
+First, execute the `INSERT` statement.
 Then, look for your personid.

 _Tip._ In former queries, the * stands for: all columns.
 Instead of the star, you can also address one or more columns (separated by a comma) and you will only get the columns you need.